 A Different Xiamen: Haicang's Emerging Hotel Tier

 Xiamen's hotel geography has long concentrated around the island core, Gulangyu ferry terminals, and the Convention and Exhibition Centre waterfront.
 Haicang represents the city's westward industrial-to-residential pivot: a district that shifted from port and petrochemical infrastructure toward a broader mixed-use urban identity, and which now hosts a growing cluster of branded hotels serving the corridor between the mainland side and the island.
-HUALUXE Xiamen Haicang, at No. 63 Pingshan Nanli on Haicang Road, sits inside this geographic story.
+HUALUXE Xiamen Haicang is a 5-star hotel at No. 63 Pingshan Nanli, Haicang Road, in Xiamen, China.
+It sits inside this geographic story.
 Its placement is not incidental.
 The district attracts corporate and government-adjacent travel that bypasses the island's leisure-skewed hotel inventory, and the HUALUXE brand was built precisely for that kind of traveller.

 HUALUXE as a Design Proposition